 1. Tre Cime di Lavaredo

 This one's an icon of Dolomites.
-You've already been there or planning to go there.
+You've either been there or are planning to go there.

 There are many hiking trails in Tre Cime di Lavaredo natural park.
 The hiking attractions range from easy family-friendly trails to exciting via ferratas.